SettleMint

 After deployment:

-• Operations require fee-token allowance from the holder to the asset contract.
-Holders must approve the fee-token spending before they can transact under this asset, similar to standard ERC-20 fee-payment flows.
+• Operations require fee-token allowance from the holder to the external-transaction-fee feature contract.
+Holders must approve that fee-token spending before they can transact under this asset, similar to standard ERC-20 fee-payment flows.

 • Fees collect automatically as operations happen.
 The recipient wallet accrues fee-token balance directly.

-• Inspect collected fees on the asset detail workspace's external-transaction-fee tab.
+• Inspect collected fees on the asset detail workspace's external-transaction-fee tab, or through GET /api/v2/tokens/{tokenAddress}/external-transaction-fee/collection-events when you need the indexed collection history for reconciliation.

 Operating considerations